reb84/obsidian-spire/README.md

 ### Third-Party Elements
 The rainbow folder colours are adapted from [AnubisNekhet's](https://github.com/AnubisNekhet) brilliant [AnuPpuccin theme](https://github.com/AnubisNekhet/AnuPpuccin), though they've been significantly pared down to suit my minimalist preferences.

+While I prefer a muted palette for my theme I do enjoy having more saturated folders.
+Colours can be tweaked inside the CSS.

 ## Installation